-Consulting with a neck and back injury attorney at our law firm soon after your car accident can help you protect your financial future and ability to seek compensation.
+Consulting with a back and neck injury lawyer at our law firm soon after your car accident can help you protect your financial future and ability to seek compensation.
 Without a car accident injury lawyer on your side, the insurance companies may not play fair.
 They may refuse to pay you what you need after a back or neck injury.
 Without the right amount of compensation, you could find yourself facing a lifetime of medical debt and financial strain.

 What Is the Average Car Accident Settlement for a Neck or Back Injury?

 The amount of back or neck settlement awarded for your injuries depends on several factors.
-Each case is unique, so no true averages exist for settlements of judgments.
-Your back injury settlement or neck injury settlement could be $10,000 or over $100,000 depending on numerous factors.
+Each case is unique, so no true averages exist for settlements or judgments.
+Your back injury settlement or neck injury settlement could be $10,000, over $100,000, or more, depending on several factors.

-The severity of your injury and the details of your case, along with evidence, can play an important role in what you receive.
+The severity of your injury and the details of your case, along with available evidence, can play important roles in what you receive.
+For instance,